Liu Shaoqi: Early political activities

+People's Republic of China

 Liu became the Vice Chairman of the Central People's Government in 1949.
 In 1954 China adopted a new constitution at the first National People's Congress (NPC); at the Congress's first session, he was elected chairman of the Congress's Standing Committee, a position he held until the second NPC in 1959.
 From 1956 until his downfall in 1966, he ranked as the First Vice Chairman of the Chinese Communist Party.

 Liu's work focused on party organizational and theoretical affairs.
+He drafted party regulations and oversaw the organizational development of the party consistent with Marxist–Leninist principles.
 He was an orthodox Soviet-style Communist and favored state planning and the development of heavy industry.
 He elaborated upon his political and economic beliefs in his writings.
 His best known works include How to be a Good Communist (1939), On the Party (1945), and Internationalism and Nationalism (1952).

 State Chairman

-Liu spoke very strongly in favour of the Great Leap Forward at the Eighth CCP National Congress in May 1958.
+Liu spoke very strongly in favor of the Great Leap Forward at the Eighth CCP National Congress in May 1958.
 At this Congress Liu stood together with Deng Xiaoping and Peng Zhen in support of Mao's policies against those who were more critical, such as Chen Yun and Zhou Enlai.